Robert-M-Lucas/h-mail/docs/generated/routes/auth/refresh_access/RefreshAccessRequest.md

 - Requires [authentication](../../../../Flows/Authentication%20Flow.md): ❌

 ## Description
-POST: Requests a new access token authorised by a refresh token
+Requests a new access token authorised by a refresh token

 ## Schema